Green Tile Social Club: Events

+In early 2023, the club started offering paid ticketed events, with event names such as "Mahjong After Hours" and "Tiles & Tea".
 The club hosts monthly mahjong game events, dinner parties, and corporate events.
 No membership is required to join and play.

 Events have a teaching hour, where they teach open-handed game play to facilitate learning the game.
 More experienced players can elect for the ticketed events without a teaching hour.

 In the summer of 2024, the Green Tile Social Club hosted a series of events called "Mahjong in the Garden", where games were played in local community gardens and green space.
 The series returned in 2025 with three events located in The Standard, East Village.